lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
-In general, because an Attestation Key is intended solely for signing Evidence, the private key used to sign the CSR SHOULD be different from the Attesting Key utilized to sign Evidence about the Target Environment, though exceptions MAY be made where CSRs and Evidence are involved in bootstrapping the Attesting Key.
+In general, because an Attestation Key is intended solely for signing Evidence, the private key used to sign a CSR SHOULD be distinct from the Attesting Key utilized to sign Evidence about the Target Environment, though exceptions MAY be made where CSRs and Evidence are involved in bootstrapping the Attesting Key.